youcantcode/prime-ad-skipper/README.md

 6. Click "Load Unpacked"
 7. Select the folder of the unzipped contents

-Your plugin is now install.
+Your plugin is now installed.
 Refresh your prime video if you have it open.

 Your ads will now fast forward when detected.